Oda's Best Æbleskivers

 Directions

-Put the æbleskiver pan on the stove on medium heat
+Put the æbleskiver pan on the stove on medium heat.

-Mix in the melted butter, and let rest while you prepare the pan
+Mix the buttermilk and eggs together.
+Add the dry ingredients, then gently blend.
+Mix in the melted butter, and let rest while you prepare the pan.

 Check the heat of the pan by shaking a few drops of water on the pan.
-If it sizzles, the pan is hot enough
+If it sizzles, the pan is hot enough.

+Unwrap a cube of butter halfway, then hold the cube by the wrapped end.
 Swirl the butter into each circle of the æbleskiver pan, coating each circle with a thin layer of butter.
 The butter should sizzle, but not smoke or burn.
-If it does, your pan is too hot.
-Take it off the heat and cool a bit
+If it does, your pan is too hot -- take it off the heat and cool a bit.

-Spoon the dough into each circle, filling to the top
+Spoon the dough into each circle, filling to the top.

 Using the wooden skewer, rotate the ball so that each circle now has a raised lip on one side.
 If the lip just falls back into the circle, it needs to cook a little longer before trying to rotate.
-You may also need to turn the heat up just a little.

 Wait a couple of minutes and rotate again.
-You will repeat this step until balls are formed
+You will repeat this step until balls are formed.

-Once the pancake balls are complete, turn several times to make sure each side is golden brown and just a little crispy
+Once the pancake balls are complete, turn several times to make sure each side is golden brown and just a little crispy.

-Serve with powdered sugar and jam
+Serve with jam and powdered sugar the traditional Danish way!

 What sounds good ?